LindaAPersson/Fantasy_Football/README.md

 9. When the app is deployed, a link will appear at the bottom of the page.

 After these steps were taken, the application was deployed at the following link: [Fantasy Football](https://fantasyfootball-pp3-b369c54e5451.herokuapp.com/)

+## Credits:
+Firstly, I want to express a big thank you to my mentor who provided me with numerous ideas on what to do for the game.
+Additionally, she finds all the bugs that I might overlook!

+### Code:
+The code for the "slow()" function, which makes the text appear as if it's being written in real-time, is modeled after this [YouTube tutorial](https://www.youtube.com/watch?v=Z1_camyBMDo)

+### ASCII Art:
+The football field at the beginning of the game and the football at the end of the game are taken from: [ASCII Art](https://www.asciiart.eu/sports-and-outdoors/soccer)

+### Termcolor:
+The package that allows for changing the text color and background color is downloaded from here: [Termcolor](https://pypi.org/project/termcolor/)